vitor-n-gomes/truth-or-dare-api/README.md

 Hey, this is the Truth or Dare API.
 The goal of this project is to test conceptual strategies in web development.

-In the future, this code will have many features, such as socket.io, and other items.

 To run this project, you need to have the following specifications:

 *   Docker